UNLEASH 2019: How to tackle a ticking time bomb

 UNLEASH is great fun, but it’s much more than a great event and fun competition.
 We come up with real solutions to real issues, she says.

-In Bangladesh, In Bangladesh, the soil's fertility is rapidly decreasing and this is serious affecting the food security of poor families in rural areas.
+In Bangladesh, the soil's fertility is rapidly decreasing and this is serious affecting the food security of poor families in rural areas.
 Rinita and her group designed their solution to address the effect that negative soil fertility has on small-scale women farmers in particular.
 A mobile platform is used to disseminate information about organic fertilizing techniques to affected communities during periods when fertilization is most crucial.

 An innovation process that sparks new ideas